Get all information you need to make a successful and stress-free move across the ditch.

 Proof of Australia address: you can use your bank statement (open an Australian bank account), utility bill as long as it has your name on it or any government letter.

-It costs between $30 and $133, but the cost depends on the state or territory you are in.
+It costs between $30 and $133, depending on the state or territory you are in.
 I cannot give you an exact cost because it depends on your current driver’s licence type and age.
 See the above links to find out the process and costs state by state.

 State-by-state rules for transferring your overseas licence to an Australian licence

-If you are staying in Australia for more than 3 months, then you will need to apply for an Australian driver’s licence.
+If you stay in Australia for more than 3 months, you will need to apply for an Australian driver’s licence.

-Each state in Australia have slightly different rules towards international drivers and slightly different road rules, it is very important to check with the licencing agency in the particular state that you are planning on visiting.
+Each state in Australia has slightly different rules towards international drivers and slightly different road rules, so it is very important to check with the licencing agency in the particular state that you are planning on visiting.
 See the list below:

 If you are a driver or motorcyclist who has moved to NSW – from another Australian State or Territory, or if you have migrated from another country – you will need to make arrangements to get an NSW driver or rider licence.

-You can use your existing licence for up to three months, after which you must have an NSW licence in order to drive a vehicle or ride a motorcycle.
+You can use your existing licence for up to three months, after which you must have a NSW licence to drive a vehicle or ride a motorcycle.

 If you are a licence holder from New Zealand (regardless if you are a permanent or temporary resident), you must obtain a NSW driver’s licence within three months of residing in NSW or you must stop driving.